tanmordata/Portfolio_projects/readME.md

 What is the average amount of debt owed by countries across different debt indicators?
 The data used in this project is provided by The World Bank.
 It contains both national and regional debt statistics for several countries across the globe as recorded from 1970 to 2015.

-Project Tasks
+Project Tasks:

 The World Bank's international debt data

 Finding the number of distinct countries

 Finding out the distinct debt indicators

-Totaling the amount of debt owed by the countries Country with the highest debt
+Totaling the amount of debt owed by the countries

+Country with the highest debt

 Average amount of debt across indicators

 The highest amount of principal repayments

 The most common debt indicator